SadimaMaharjan/note-me-down/README.md

 ## Deployment

-The app is deployed in Heroku accessed with the llink below:
+The app is deployed in Heroku accessed with the link below:

 [Heroku Deployment Link](https://note-me-down.herokuapp.com/)